-V. TOTAL RISK
+V. - TOTAL RISK

-The Fund's total risk is determined using the commitment method.
+The Fund's total risk is calculated using the commitment method.

-VI.
-ASSET VALUATION AND ACCOUNTING RULES
+VI. - ASSET VALUATION RULES AND ACCOUNTING METHOD

-V.1 - ASSET VALUATION RULES
+VI.1 - ASSET VALUATION RULES

-The Fund is compliant with the accounting rules laid down by the regulations in force, and in particular with the chart of accounts for UCIs.
+The Fund complies with the accounting rules laid down by the regulations in force, and in particular with the chart of accounts for UCIs.

-The accounting currency is the euro.
+The Fund's accounting currency is the euro.

-All transferable securities held in the portfolio are recognised on an historical cost basis, excluding charges.
+All transferable securities held in the portfolio are recognised on an historic cost basis, excluding charges.

-Securities, futures and options held in the portfolio that are denominated in a foreign currency are converted to the accounting currency based on the exchange rates in Paris on the valuation day.
+Securities, futures and options held in the portfolio that are denominated in a foreign currency are converted into the accounting currency based on the exchange rates in Paris on the valuation day.

-The portfolio's value is appraised whenever the net asset value is calculated and at the end of the accounting period, using the following methods:
+The portfolio is valued each time the net asset value is calculated, and when the financial statements are prepared, using the following methods: